abrahamdw882/xliconmd-v2/README.md

-SESSION URL <a href="https://xlicon-sessionid.koyeb.app/">https://xlicon-sessionid.koyeb.app </a>
+SESSION PAIR <a href="https://xlicon-sessionid.koyeb.app/">https://xlicon-sessionid.koyeb.app </a>
 after gaining ur session id u will have to either put in config.js SESSION_ID   or create an env SESSION_ID